LivePersonInc/developer-center/pages/Documents/MessagingChannels/AppleBusinessChatSDK/installation.md

 ### Apple and LivePerson Configuration

-1. Make sure you have an Apple Business Chat business ID.
+1. Make sure you have an Apple Messages for Business business ID.
 2. Contact your LivePerson account representative to enable this SDK on the backend server.

 ### SDK Installation in XCode